Cranberry Hand Pies

 Yes, store-bought cranberry sauce will work great here!

-You’ll want to make sure to use the canned whole berry sauce and NOT the jellied cranberry sauce.
+You’ll want to use the canned whole berry sauce and NOT the jellied cranberry sauce.

-I also think if you’re going to use canned you might want to jazz it up a little by stirring in some orange zest to brighten up the flavor.
+If you use canned cranberry sauce, you might want to jazz them up a little by stirring in some orange zest to brighten the flavor.

-I made a quick and easy cranberry sauce for this recipe which you can make days in advance if you’re short on time on assembly day.
+I made a quick and easy cranberry sauce for this recipe, which you can make days in advance if you’re short on time for assembly day.

 Cranberrry hand pie served with sweet drizzle and sprinkles.

-The joy of a hand pie is that they tick all the dessert boxes – flakey crust, yummy filling, and sweet drizzled glaze.
+The joy of a hand pie is that it ticks all the dessert boxes—flakey crust, yummy filling, and sweet drizzled glaze.

 In my opinion, it’s the dessert that has it all in a fun handheld form.

-For my family, I serve them alongside coffee or whatever after-dinner drink my family happens to be craving.
+For my family, I serve them alongside coffee or whatever after-dinner drink my family craves.

-If you’re looking at me I might pair it along with some aged eggnog.
+If you’re looking at me, I might pair it with some aged eggnog.

 I like to store them in an airtight container and eat them within 3 days.

-If you want to crisp the pastry back up you can pop it into an oven or toaster oven for a few minutes to just help it crisp up again.
+If you want to crisp the pastry back up, you can pop it into an oven or toaster oven for a few minutes.

 Cranberry Hand Pies drizzled with orange glaze.